au-research/FAIR-data-101-training/fair-101-v3.md

 Making research data more FAIR provides a range of benefits to the wider research community by enabling future researchers to publish, share, cite and reuse research data.
 The [FAIR Principles](https://doi.org/10.1038/sdata.2016.18) put specific emphasis on enhancing the ability of machines to automatically find and use the data, in addition to supporting its reuse by individuals.
 The FAIR Principles are aspirational and generic.

 ## FAIR Data 101 Self-guided
 The third version of FAIR Data 101 has been reworked as a self-guided course.
-The total time commitment for participants is minimum 6 hours (only activities and quizzes) and optional 12 extra hours to watch presentation and Q&A discussions.
+The total time commitment for participants is minimum 6 hours (only activities and quizzes) and optional 12 extra hours to watch presentations and Q&A discussions.

 ## How to use this course materials?